anuragtb/pdfcpu/encrypt/perm_list.md

 # List Permissions

 The PDF specification defines a set of permissions that may be set for encrypted documents.
 This command prints the current permission set.
+Have a look at some [examples](#examples).

 ## Usage